Fast-BEV: A Fast and Strong Bird's-Eye View Perception Baseline: Related Work

 \textbf{Camera-based Surrounding 3D Object Detection.} Recent advance in some large-scale benchmarks~\cite{caesar2020nuscenes,sun2020scalability}, especially using more surrounding views, further promotes the field of 3D perception.
 In the camera-based 3D object detection, the newly-proposed multi-view transformation techniques ~\cite{reading2021categorical, philion2020lift, roddick2018orthographic, rukhovich2022imvoxelnet} reformulate the task into a stereo matching problem, where the surrounding image features are transformed into stereo representation like BEV (Bird's-Eye View) or 3D voxels.
 For example, LSS ~\cite{philion2020lift} projects pixel-wise features over a predicted depth distribution to generate camera frustums, and then convert the frustums into BEV grid.
 OFT~\cite{roddick2018orthographic} proposes to generate the voxel representations by projecting the pre-defined voxels onto image features.
 BEVDet\cite{huang2021bevdet} applies LSS to the fully convolutional method, and first verifies the performance of explicit BEV.
-M$^2$BEV\cite{xie2022m} follows OFT first to explore the BEV multi-task perception.
+M$^2$BEV\cite{xie2022m} first follows OFT's view transformation route that does not predict depth information, and explores BEV multi-task perception on this basis.
 BEVDepth~\cite{li2022bevdepth} further extend LSS ~\cite{philion2020lift} with robust depth supervision and efficient pooling operations.
 Another roadmap for view transformation is grid-shaped BEV queries.
 DETR3D~\cite{wang2022detr3d} and Graph-DETR3D~\cite{chen2022graph} decode each BEV query into a 3D reference point to sample the correlated 2D features from images for refinement.
 BEVFormer~\cite{li2022bevformer} introduces spatial cross-attention in 2D-to-3D transformation, allowing each query can aggregate its related 2D features across camera views.
 PETR~\cite{liu2022petr} propose 3D coordinate generation to perceive the 3D position-aware features, avoiding generating 3D reference points.
 The success of these work motivate us to extend the surrounding multi-camera detection pipeline effectively and efficiently.
 In this work, we find using depth distribution is not necessary in LSS-like methods, and can be removed to further speed up the whole pipeline.